 - cite references

 Usually you’ll start using APA in college, but it depends on your instructor.
-These fields use APA:
+The following fields use APA style:

 By standardizing research and writing styles within certain fields, it’s easier for students and researchers to understand the results.
 It’s also easier to spot each citation style as there are some distinct differences.

 One interesting difference in APA cited sources is that you don’t capitalize the titles of the works in the typical way.
 For example, for a book titled APA Citations Styles: A Complete Guide, you’d write APA citation styles: A complete guide.
 APA uses the author-date style for in-text and source citations, including books, online sources and periodicals.